 Top 10 Best Text Editor for Windows 10

-There are many features of this editor.
+There are many features of this text editor or code editor.
 But nothings perfect, so it has some limitations too!
 But it’s a great text editor to work.

 The full version of Vim is Vi Improved.
-It’s one of the oldest test editors there is.
+It’s one of the oldest text editors there is.
 And of course, it hasn’t lost its charm.

 This one is prevalent among the developers as it can be entirely customized.
 You can customize it to any extent.
-Again, it supports keyboard operations without the need of the mouse.
+Again, it supports keyboard shotcuts without the need for the mouse.
 That’s a plus point there.

 Another reason for being this much popular is that you can see it in almost every Unix-based machines.
 So, the main features are portability and ubiquity.